davi3blu3/emma_challenge/README.md

 --------
 To run the code:
 	1. Download the repository
 	2. Run 'npm install' to initialize dependencies

+To view Challenge A:
+	1. My function is found in ./validate.js, which can be imported to another file with "require('./validate.js)"
+	2. The function can be called with "validator.iterate(array)" where array is an array of URLs in string form.
+	3. Alternately, you can see the results of this function by running "mocha /tests/validate-test.js"
+	4. See line 81 of /test/validate-test.js to input a custom array, which can then be tested the same way.

 --------